krismosk/tonesense-backend/README.md

 5. Install Python 3.7.4.
 6. Install dependencies using pip `pip install -r requirements.txt` or using Conda `conda install --file requirements.txt`
 7. Run server locally `python application.py`
-8. To interact with model and see its results in the Web App, follow the installation instructions in the corresponding repository.
-[Linked here.](https://github.com/krismosk/frontend-capstone-2)
+8. To interact with model and see its results in the Web App, follow the installation instructions in the [corresponding repository.](https://github.com/krismosk/frontend-capstone-2)

 Deployed with [INSERT NAME HERE].
-View here.

 ## API
 - Route: '/api/v1/results/{string:text}'